 Definition of cold

 Literally, "cold".
-The term cold is often used at the poker tables in a variety of contexts.
-You can be "cold deck", which means that you haven't received a decent hand in a long time.
-And then there are the expressions "cold call", "cold 3bet", "cold 4bet", etc. What is usually meant by "cold" is that one does not close the action.
-For example, a conservative player who hasn't played a hand for a long time and opens in the UTG position.
-A player on the cutoff 3bet opens and you, on the small blind, over-roll (4bet).
-In this situation, we'll say it's a "cold 4bet".
+The term "cold" is often used at the poker tables in a variety of contexts.
+There's "cold deck", which means you haven't had a decent hand in a long time.
+And there are the expressions "cold call", "cold 3bet", "cold 4bet", etc. What is generally meant by "cold" is that one does not close the action.
+For example, a conservative player who has not played a hand in a long time and opens in UTG position.
+A player on the cutoff 3 bets the opening and you, on the small blind, over-raise (4bet).
+In this situation, it is called a "cold 4bet".

-There are no absolutes in poker, but let's just say that generally speaking, the expression "cold 4bet" in our example above indicates a lot of strength.
-If we take our example from the small blind, we go with a cold 4bet, that is, we don't close the action.
-The UTG player can have a very big hand, the player who has 3bet can have a very big hand.
-The player who "cold 4bet" doesn't know what the other players are going to do and has no clue that a player is weak.
-In summary, "cold" is used when a player does not close the action.
-If our hero above had called instead of 4bet, it would have looked like "cold call 3bet".
+There are no absolutes in poker, but let's just say that generally, the phrase "cold 4bet" in our example above indicates a lot of strength.
+If we go back to our example of the small blind, we go with a cold 4bet, meaning we don't close the action.
+The UTG player may have a very big hand, the 3bet player may have a very big hand.
+The player who "cold 4bet" does not know what the other players are going to do and has no clue that a player is weak.
+In short, "cold" is used when a player does not close the action.
+If our hero above had called instead of 4bet, we would have said he "cold called the 3bet".